 \subsection{Parameter-efficient model fine-tuning}

-\textbf{Addictive Parameter Fine-tuning (AFT).} Additive parameter fine-tuning introduces additional modules to the model while keeping the pre-trained backbone fixed.
-Serial Adapter~\citep{houlsby2019parameter} enhances the Transformer block by adding two modules, with one positioned after the self-attention layer and the other after the FFN layer.
+\hut{\textbf{Addictive Parameter Fine-tuning \yr{(AFT)}.} AFT introduces additional modules to the model while keeping the pre-trained backbone fixed.
+Serial Adapter~\citep{houlsby2019parameter} enhances the Transformer block by adding new modules after the self-attention layer and FFN layer.
 AdapterFusion~\citep{pfeiffer2020adapterfusion} streamlines this by inserting adapter layers only after the FFN layers to boost computational efficiency.
 Parallel adapters, including Adaptformer~\citep{chen2022adaptformer}, CoDA~\citep{lei2023conditional}, and KronA~\citep{edalati2022krona}, reorganize the traditionally sequential adapter layers into a parallel side-network, optimizing both performance and efficiency.
-To further enhance adapter performance and generalization, multi-task learning strategies like AdaMix~\citep{wang2022adamix}, and Hyperformer~\citep{mahabadi2021parameter} have also been developed.
-However, these addictive PEFT methods all face the problem of changing the model architecture and introducing new latency during inference time, which limits their wide applications. \hut{In comparison, our SaRA can keep the model architecture unchanged, thus avoiding the latency in inference time.}
+To further enhance adapter performance and generalization, multi-task learning strategies like AdaMix~\citep{wang2022adamix}, and Hyperformer~\citep{mahabadi2021parameter} have also been developed. }

-\textbf{Reparameterized Parameter Fine-tuning (RFT).} An early work~\citep{aghajanyan2020intrinsic} has verified the presence of low intrinsic dimensionality in pre-trained models.
-LoRA~\citep{hu2021lora} proposes to use a low-rank matrix to learn new feature representations.
-By adding the low-rank weights to the pre-trained parameters, task-specific knowledge can be injected into the original model.
-To address the issue of selecting the appropriate rank for LoRA, DyLoRA~\citep{valipour2022dylora} employs a dynamic and search-free approach to obtain the optimal rank.
+\textbf{Reparameterized Parameter Fine-tuning \yr{(RFT)}.} \yr{An e}arly work~\citep{aghajanyan2020intrinsic} has verified the presence of low intrinsic dimensionality in pre-trained models.
+LoRA~\citep{hu2021lora} proposes \yr{to use} a low-rank matrix to learn new feature representations.
+To address the issue of selecting the appropriate rank, DyLoRA~\citep{valipour2022dylora} employs a dynamic and search-free approach to obtain the optimal rank.
 AdaLoRA~\citep{zhang2023adalora} decomposes the trainable low-rank matrix using singular value decomposition (SVD) and implements dynamic rank adjustment by pruning singular values.
 Furthermore, numerous subsequent methods~\citep{yang2023bayesian,ding2023sparse,hayou2024lora+} have aimed to enhance the performance of LoRA.
-However, due to LoRA's simplicity and robust performance, it remains the most widely used technique for fine-tuning diffusion models.
-However, since LoRA adjusts all parameters using low-rank matrices, it remains prone to overfitting and struggles with selecting the appropriate rank and model layers for application. \hut{To solve these problems, our SaRA keeps the effective parameters unchanged to preserve the model prior and the worthless parameters can be automatically found, which avoids the layer selection process. }